 Please note that you must submit official transcripts and educational documents to support your application; unfortunately, we cannot accept photocopies or fax versions.

 All requests for transfer credits or course exemptions for all courses in the program must be submitted with application to the program.
-Download a Request for Transfer Credit PDF form
+Download a Request for Transfer Credit PDF form.
+PLAR is not available for Practical Nursing Courses.

 For more information, please review Becoming a Licensed Practical Nurse in Canada: Requisite Skills and Abilities.
 This document has been approved nationally by the Canadian Council for Practical Nurse Regulators and provincially by the College of Practical Nurses of BC.